gsuberland/altium_jlcpcb_libraries/README.md

 - Temperature Rating
 - Temperature Coefficient

+Resistor footprints are named `RES-[SIZE]`, e.g. `RES-0805`.

 ### Capacitors

-Each capacitor has the following parameters populated if they are present in the JLCPCB/LCSC parametric data:
+Each capacitor has the following parameters populated if they are present in the JLCPCB/LCSC parametric data, in addition to the common parameters:

 - Capacitance
 - Tolerance